reversoid/reversoid/README.md

 - 👋 Hi there!
 My name is George
 - 👀 I’m junior web-developer, working with React, Redux, Node.js and TypeScript
-- 🌱 Always is looking for offers!
+- 🌏 Always is looking for new offers!
 - 📫 You can reach me via my [website](https://reversoid.ru) or email <a href="email:whereyouwere@icloud.com">whereyouwere@icloud.com</a>

 <!---